plenta/contao-encryption/README.md

 # Contao Encryption

-A replacement service for the removed Contao encryption class.
+A replacement service for the deprecated Contao encryption class (Contao\Encryption).

 ## Install using Contao Manager